zhengqigao/BayesOpt-JLT2022/README.md

 If you are looking for a bare-bone implementation of Bayesian optimization.
 Please see the folder SimpleBO.
 If you are interested in reproducing results of our paper, please see the folder Directional-Coupler, Y-Splitter, and Ring-Resonator.

 For now, only SimpleBO is not empty.
 The other folders will be updated as soon as our JLT paper is accepted.
-If you find our code to be useful, please cite out conference paper at this time.
+If you find our code to be useful, please cite our conference paper at this time.

 ```
 @inproceedings{gao2022bayesopt,